Football clubs in Spain – Region by region

 Navarre

-The professional football scene in Navarre is centred solely around the city of Pamplona which is home to top-flight Osasuna.
-This small northern region which borders France is viewed by some as an extension of the Basque Country, although that is a hotly-contested issue depending on who you speak to!
+The professional football scene in Navarre is centred solely around the city of Pamplona which is home to Osasuna.
+This small northern region which borders France is viewed by some as an extension of the Basque Country, although that is a hotly contested issue depending on who you speak to!

 The Navarrese clubs